 Benchmarks and expectations

 Benchmarks vary by product.
 B2B freemium conversion rates and trial conversion benchmarks typically range from 1% to 5% for smaller, broad-market tools and 5% to 15% for tightly targeted, high-intent SaaS apps.
 Our experience shows a focused program can double conversion in 3–6 months for most PLG SaaS with product-market fit.
 The key is disciplined measurement, prioritized experiments, and cross-functional execution.
-On a closely related note, see our guide to SaaS conversion rate.
+On a closely related note, see our SaaS conversion rates guide.

 Conclusion

-Improving freemium conversion rate is the fastest, most predictable way to scale self-serve revenue.
+Improving freemium conversion rate is the fastest, most predictable way to scale self-serve revenue in B2B SaaS.
 Start by defining monetizable users, map activation cliffs, and run high-tempo experiments that connect product moments to purchase triggers.
-Track incremental MRR, not vanity lifts, and align product and GTM around a shared conversion metric.
+Track incremental MRR, not vanity lifts, and align product and GTM around a shared conversion metric that resonates with board-level discussions on revenue impact.

 If you want help executing a six-step program without hiring a team, we've compressed this approach into a seven-day diagnostic and an outcomes-focused engagement.
 We'll show where to start, which experiments to prioritize, and how to hold teams accountable to revenue impact.